ajuroshan/ajuroshan/README.md

 <br/>

 ## I'm a Student, Developer, and Computer Enthusiast !!
-- 🐱‍👤 I'm a selftaught Developer 🙌
+- 🐱‍👤 I'm a self taught Developer 🙌
 - 🌱 I’m currently learning everything 🤣
 - 💖 I love Technology and Computers 💋
 - 🎶 Mad with Music 🐱‍🏍